MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

 ### -RemoteAssistancePartners
 The remote assist partners.
-To construct, see NOTES section for REMOTEASSISTANCEPARTNERS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for REMOTEASSISTANCEPARTNERS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphRemoteAssistancePartner[]